Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Bloch waves

 Let us consider a simple cubic lattice, $\textbf{k}$ is defined in the first Brillouin zone, which is itself a simple cubic lattice of linear size $\frac{2 \pi}{a}$ and components givem by $\eqref{eq: componentibasefirstBrillouinreticolocubico}$.
 Bloch's theorem returns the following eigenfunctions

-indeed, the functions $\varphi_{n,\textbf{k}+\textbf{G}}$ are eigenvectors of a diagonal Hamiltonian; they are proportional to the $N$ unit vectors of the standard basis.
+where the superscript $(0)$ denotes the unperturbed (free-electron) eigenfunction, i.e., for $V(\mathbf{r}) = 0$.
+The functions $\varphi^{(0)}_{n,\textbf{k}+\textbf{G}}$ are eigenvectors of a diagonal Hamiltonian; they are proportional to the $N$ unit vectors of the standard basis.
 In other words, in the absence of an ionic potential, the Bloch eigenfunctions reduce to plane waves.
 It is important to note that the wavevectors within the first Brillouin zone are sufficient to fully describe the dynamics of many non-interacting free particles.
 For example, in one dimension, on a simple cubic lattice, \(\textbf{k}\) is replaced by the scalar \(k\) and $\textbf{r}$ is replaced by $x$, and we have

 which corresponds to three parabolic dispersion curves centered at \(0\), \(-\frac{2\pi}{a}\), and \(\frac{2\pi}{a}\), respectively.
 The free-electron parabola is originally defined over the entire wavevector domain.
 However, when \(k\) is restricted to lie within the first Brillouin zone, the dispersion relation becomes confined to that zone.
 The remaining parts of the free-particle spectrum are recovered by translating the central parabola by reciprocal lattice vectors.
 Therefore, it is sufficient to study the energy bands within the first Brillouin zone.
 What is the effect of the periodic potential?
 In general, a perturbing potential shifts energy levels and may lift degeneracies.
 In this case, the parabolas centered at \(-\frac{2\pi}{a}\) and \(\frac{2\pi}{a}\) intersect the central one (centered at \(0\)), resulting in two doubly degenerate energy levels.
 For example, at \(k = \frac{\pi}{a}\), the degenerate eigenfunctions correspond to \(n = 0\) and \(n = -1\), i.e., $\frac{e^{i \frac{\pi}{a} x}}{\sqrt{L}}$, $\frac{e^{- i \frac{\pi}{a} x}}{\sqrt{L}}$.
 However, the presence of the periodic potential lifts this degeneracy, as we shall now see.
 According to perturbation theory, we must diagonalize a \(2 \times 2\) matrix at \(k = \frac{\pi}{a}\).
 For a system of free particles, the eigenvalues correspond to the diagonal terms.
 The off-diagonal elements, instead, are determined by the matrix elements of the potential between the two degenerate unperturbed states, i.e.,